Progressive Dual Priori Network for Generalized Breast Tumor Segmentation: Experiments

 where $g_{i,j}$ and $y_{i,j}$ denote respectively the values of predicted tumor mask and ground-truth label at the voxel $(i,j)$.
 DSC ranges from 0 to 1; higher DSC indicates better segmentation performance.

-HD95 and ASSD reflect similarity in shape and edge between the predicted mask and label, formulated as:
+HD95 reflects similarity in shape and edge between the predicted mask and label, formulated as:

 where $CI_{95}\{\cdot\}$ denotes the 95\% confidence interval, $\left| \cdot \right|$ means the number of non-zero elements in the set, $\Vert \cdot \Vert$ represents L2 norm distance.
-HD95 and ASSD have no upper limit, the lower the HD95 and ASSD, the higher the shape and edge similarity become.
+HD95 has no upper limit, the lower the HD95, the higher the shape and edge similarity become.

-SEN evaluates the ability of a model to correctly identify tumor pixels, written as:
+SEN and SPE evaluate the ability of a model to correctly identify tumor and non-tumor pixels, respectively, written as:

-The values of SEN range from 0 to 1.
-Higher SEN means more tumor pixels are correctly predicted by model.
+The values of SEN and SPE range from 0 to 1.
+Higher SEN/SPE means more tumor/non-tumor pixels are correctly predicted by model.

-Kappa coefficient represents the harmonic accuracy of the model, which can reduce the influence of sample imbalance, expressed as:

-KAPPA ranges from -1 to 1.
-Higher KAPPA denotes the higher consistency between the predicted mask and ground-truth.